 IVR – Interactive Voice Response – is a system that automates telephone interviews.
-Respondents use their phone key pad to respond to pre-recorded questions.
-This information is compiled into a database.
+Respondents can use their phone key pad to respond to pre-recorded questions.
+Responses are compiled into a database.
 The system also lets respondents record answers to open ended questions for future transcription, compilation and analysis.
 The interview questionnaires are recorded by a human interviewer and follow appropriate interview logic.

-This service is available only for professional survey research organizations.
-In all cases the survey research firm must be identified in the interview.
-A phone number is displayed for the respondents who have call display.
+In all cases the organization must be identified in the interview.
+A phone number is displayed for respondents who have call display.
 A voice message is left on answering machines with an option to call back.

 System and software characteristics